UEFA Super Cup referee Stephanie Frappart unfazed, 'because football is the same' | DW | 13.08.2019

 Stephanie Frappart will become the first woman to referee a major men's European club fixture on Wednesday evening in Istanbul, presiding over the UEFA Super Cup between Liverpool and Chelsea.

-The season-opening Super Cup will have an (almost) all-female team on the sidelines.
+The season-opening Super Cup will have an (almost) all-female refereeing team.
 Frappart's World Cup colleagues Manuela Nicolosi of Italy and Michelle O'Neill from the Republic of Ireland will assist her on the sidelines.
 Off pitch, Turkish male match official Cuneyt Cakir will carry out the fourth official's duties.

 Frappart, 35, told reporters in Istanbul that there was no more pressure than usual ahead of her latest major milestone.